4HDAIRY/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 breeder by Shoreham Early Bird 4-H Club.

 #### ALICE QUESNEL MEMORIAL AWARD
-Sponsored by Paul Quesnel and family for the Best Dam & Daughter of the Show.
+Sponsored by Victor Quesnel family for the Best Dam & Daughter of the Show.

 #### SEVERY FAMILY AWARD
 Sponsored for Best Produce of Dam of Show.